archived-shomeya/views_savedsearches/README.txt

 3) Configure which views will have the Saved Searches functionality at admin/build/views/tools/saved-searches.

+4) Configure which roles (users) are allowed to use the functionality at admin/user/permissions - 'use views savedsearch'

 Known issues
 ------------
 Clean URL is neccessary to use the module.